 Planar Biaxial | Biaxial Testing Systems

-ADMET planar biaxial testing systems are engineered solutions based on specimen sizes, specimen elongations, test speeds, force capacities, environmental conditions and gripping requirements.
-Each system comes equipped with ADMET’s biaxial version of the MTESTQuattro Materials Testing System.
+ADMET planar biaxial testing systems are engineered solutions based on specimen sizes, specimen elongations, test speeds, force capacities, environmental conditions, and gripping requirements.
+Each system comes equipped with ADMET’s biaxial version of the MTESTQuattro Materials Testing System capable of force, displacement, strain control (using DIC system) in addition to sine, square, triangular cyclic waveforms, and independent or synchronized control of X & Y actuators.

 Planar Biaxial Testing Equipment